Puketahā (wildlife sanctuary)

 Puketahā is a proposed wildlife sanctuary to be established in a water catchment reserve in Wainuiomata, New Zealand.

 The proposed sanctuary would involve constructing a 28 km predator-proof fence, enclosing an area of 3,313 ha.
-The forecast cost is NZ$42 million.
+The forecast cost was NZ$42 million.
 A study commissioned by Wellington Regional Council and conducted by Jim Lynch, the founder of Zealandia, reported in 2022 that establishing the sanctuary was "technically and practically feasible".